 The account growth if analyzed separately in terms of ‘farming’ and ‘mining’ growth will give a real picture of where the growth is coming from and future possibilities.

-With the growing use of technologies like AI and ML, my mind is often occupied on assessing its true value on Key Account Management.
+With the growing use of technologies like AI and ML, my mind is often occupied with assessing its true value on Key Account Management.
 Does it support KAM just as well as it does marketing, sales, and other associated business activities?

 Honestly, I still don’t know the answer.